-In practice, however, the effectiveness of this remedy is highly questionable for a number of reasons.
-Firstly, an objection can only be submitted against the ordering of asylum detention (i.e. the decision of the NDGAP, ordering detention for 72 hours).
+In practice, however, the effectiveness of this remedy is highly questionable for several reasons.
+Firstly, an objection can only be submitted against the ordering of asylum detention (i.e., the decision of the NDGAP, ordering detention for 72 hours).
 Following the first 72 hours, asylum detention can only be upheld by the local District Court for a maximum period of 60 days.
 Thus, the legal ground for detention will not be the NDGAP's decision, but that of the court.
 This means that only the first type of decision (that of the NDGAP) can be 'objected' against.
-The objection can therefore still not be regarded as a standalone judicial remedy against the detention order, as following the 72-hour period asylum detention is only subject to regular period review by the court, and the period is too long (courts can prolong detention for a maximum of 60 days).
-Accordingly, the asylum seeker is left with no legal means to challenge the detention order at their own initiative (not only during the mandatory periodic judicial review).
+The objection can therefore still not be regarded as a standalone judicial remedy against the detention order, as following the 72-hour period asylum detention is only subject to regular period review by the court, and the period is too long (courts can prolong detention for